 Why LaserDisc Failed

 The LaserDisc failed for a multitude of reasons.
-Price, size, physical defects, and increased competition from both VHS and DVD all played a part in why LaserDisc failed, with no one factor deserving the complete credit for the video format’s obsoletion.
+Price, size, physical defects, and increased competition from both VHS and DVD all played a part in why LaserDisc failed, with no one factor deserving complete credit for the video format’s obsoletion.
 It’s a classic example of the right idea executed in the wrong way.

 Take the Sega Dreamcast, for example.
 It set the stage for the PlayStation 2 and the Xbox, though it wasn’t a success itself.
 Or, look at the Nintendo Virtual Boy, which failed tremendously in 1995 but predated the VR headsets we know and love today by over 20 years.
 It’s a scenario that’s been seen time and time again throughout the history of technological advancement, and LaserDisc is certainly no exception.